 The Blue Eye

-Hidden few minutes away off the Saranda – Gjirokastra road, this pristine spring is a true paradise with clear blue waters and oak trees giving the shadow.
+Hidden a few minutes away off the Saranda – Gjirokastra road, this pristine spring is a true paradise with clear blue waters and oak trees giving the shadow.
 It must be especially pleasant in the hot, summer day – a perfect nature getaway.

 Kruja makes a perfect day trip from Tirana (that I had in my plans but didn’t do because I enjoyed the capital way too much).
-There’s the castle with really impressive location, surrounded by mountains but the main reason why you might want to visit Kruja is the bazaar – it is considered to be the best one in Albania for souvenir shopping.
+There’s the castle with a really impressive location, surrounded by mountains but the main reason why you might want to visit Kruja is the bazaar – it is considered to be the best one in Albania for souvenir shopping.

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
 Also be sure to join 26.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
 If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!